Paddleboarding Terms

 Paddleboard

-type of surfboard with one end rounded and the other tapered to point, used chiefly in surfing and often in lifesaving.
+A type of surfboard with one end rounded and the other tapered to a point, used chiefly in surfing and often in lifesaving.
 Also used in other tropical countries as a form of transportation from island to island.

 Paddle clamp/pins